Handling Events in JavaScript

 Second, it is a timing issue.
 If the element is loaded fully before the JavaScript code, users can start interacting with the element on the webpage which will cause an error.

-For example, suppose that the following showAlert() function is defined in an external JavaScript file:
+For example, suppose that the following handleClick() function is defined in an external JavaScript file:

-And when the page is loaded fully and the JavaScript has not been loaded, the showAlert() function is undefined.
+When the page is fully loaded and the JavaScript has not been loaded, the handleClick() function is undefined.
 If users click the button at this moment, an error will occur.

 2) DOM Level 0 event handlers